ystia/yorc-a4c-plugin/documentation/location.rst

 To define meta-properties, go to |AdminBtn| and in the |MetaBtn| sub-menu.

-Then you can create a new meta-property by providing a name, a description and other information that characterize it.
+Then you can create a new meta-property by clicking on |MetPropNewBtn| and providing a name, a description and other information that characterize it.

 In the image below, there are 2 meta-properties defined.
 They both have the K8S_NAMESPACE ``name`` and string ``type``.
 But they have different targets.
-The ``location`` target specifies that the meta-property can be used to define a location property.
+The ``location`` target specifies that the meta-property can be used to define a property for a location.
+In this particular case, it can be used to define a namespace for a Kubernetes location.
-The ``application`` target specifies that the meta-property can be used to define an application property.
+The ``application`` target specifies that the meta-property can be used to  specify a property having a value that applies to a particular application.
-A default value can be defined but its not mandatory.
+A default value can be defined for meta-properties, but its not mandatory.

 .. image:: _static/img/meta-properties.png
    :alt: Meta-properties definition